-- A. The City of Annapolis shall have an Office of Environmental Policy ADVISOR WHO SHALL ADVISE THE MAYOR, CITY MANAGER, AND DEPARTMENT DIRECTORS ON and the following ENVIRONMENTAL POLICIES AND INITIATIVES, INCLUDING: programs and activities shall be the responsibility of that office: - 1.
-Urban forestry, REFORESTATION, AND AFFORESTATION; - 2.
-Sustainability; - 3.
+A. The City of Annapolis shall have an Office of Environmental Policy ADVISOR WHO SHALL ADVISE THE MAYOR, CITY MANAGER, AND DEPARTMENT DIRECTORS ON and the following ENVIRONMENTAL POLICIES AND INITIATIVES, INCLUDING: programs and activities shall be the responsibility of that office:

+- 1. Urban forestry, REFORESTATION, AND AFFORESTATION; - 19 2.
+Sustainability; - 20 3.
 Land trust conservancy board; - 4.
-NPDES/MS4/TMDL compliance, coordination; - 5.
-Environmental grants; - 6.
+NPDES/MS4/TMDL compliance; coordination; - 5.
+Environmental grants; - 23 6.
 Environmental policy development/initiatives; - 7.
-Activities impacting upon sewer pretreatment, stormwater management; - 8. and sSediment and erosion control; and - 9.
-To educate and inform the public concerning environmental protection urban forestry and related subjects; AND - 10.
-CRITICAL AREA MATTERS. - B. In addition to the activities and responsibilities set forth in this section, the Office of THE Environmental Policy ADVISOR shall administer other ENVIRONMENTAL duties and responsibilities AS ASSIGNED BY THE MAYOR OR ADOPTED BY THE CITY COUNCIL BY ORDINANCE., as necessary, consistent with the Annapolis Charter and Code.
+Activities impacting upon sewer pretreatment, stormwaterSTORMWATER management - 8. and sedimentSEDIMENT and erosion control; and - 9.
+To educate and inform the public concerning environmental ENVIRONMENTAL protection urban forestry and related subjects; AND - 10.
+CRITICAL AREA MATTERS.

+B. In addition to the activities and responsibilities set forth in this section, the THE Office of Environmental Policy ADVISOR shall administer other ENVIRONMENTAL duties and responsibilities AS ASSIGNED BY THE MAYOR OR ADOPTED BY THE CITY COUNCIL BY ORDINANCE., as necessary, consistent with the Annapolis Charter and Code.